-The Fourth Universal Definition of Myocardial Infarction (1) defines cTn concentrations above the sex-specific 99th percentile of the assay as 'myocardial injury' (Fig. 1).
+The Fourth Universal Definition of Myocardial Infarction (1) defines cTn concentrations above the sexspecific 99th percentile of the assay as "myocardial injury" (Fig. 1).
 Acute myocardial injury requires at least one cTn concentration above the 99th percentile in conjunction with dynamic changes (1).
-Acute myocardial injury can be of ischemic or non-ischemic origin and occurs due to multiple pathological or even physiological causes (1).
-An acute MI is diagnosed when acute myocardial injury and myocardial ischemia are simultaneously present, based on clinical, ECG or imaging findings and documentation.
+Acute myocardial injury can be of ischemic or nonischemic origin and occurs due to multiple pathological or even physiological causes (1).
+An acute MI is diagnosed when acute myocardial injury and myocardial ischemia are simultaneously present, based on clinical, electrocardiogram, or imaging findings and documentation.
 Several types of MI can be defined based on the pathophysiology.
 Type 1 MI is due to plaque disruption with coronary atherothrombosis while type 2 occurs in the absence of acute plaque disruption in a clinical setting with oxygen demand and supply imbalance (1).
-The latter may be caused by multiple etiologies, e.g., coronary spasms, embolism or artery dissection, sustained brady or tachyarrhythmia, severe anemia, hypotension or respiratory failure (1).
+The latter may be caused by multiple etiologies (e.g., coronary spasms, embolism or artery dissection, sustained brady or tachyarrhythmia, severe anemia, hypotension, respiratory failure) (1).

-Acute myocardial injury due to non-ischemic causes may occur from non-coronary heart disease (e.g., heart failure, myocarditis, Takotsubo syndrome, cardiac procedures or contusion) or systemic causes such as sepsis, severe illness, chronic kidney disease, toxic agents, stroke, pulmonary embolism, or even intense physical exercise. hs-cTn concentrations increase rapidly during acute myocardial injury, and accordingly low baseline and 1- or 2-h delta values are used for early rule out and prediction of low risk of myocardial injury in patients presenting to the ED with symptoms suggestive of non-ST-elevation myocardial infarction (NSTEMI) (Fig. 1).
+Acute myocardial injury due to nonischemic causes may occur from noncoronary heart disease (e.g., heart failure, myocarditis, Takotsubo syndrome, cardiac procedures, or contusion) or systemic causes such as sepsis, severe illness, chronic kidney disease, toxic agents, stroke, pulmonary embolism, or even intense physical exercise. hs-cTn concentrations increase rapidly during acute myocardial injury, and accordingly low baseline and 1- or 2-h delta values are used for early rule out and prediction of low risk of myocardial injury in patients presenting to the ED with symptoms suggestive of non-ST-elevation MI (NSTEMI) (Fig. 1).